tanis2000/Curse-of-Strahd-Reloaded/Atto III - La Terra Spezzata/Arco P - Il Colpo a Ravenloft.md

 <p><strong><em>Blood Frenzy.</em></strong> Volenta has advantage on melee attack rolls against any creature that doesn't have all its hit points.</p>
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Volenta makes two attacks, only one of which can be a bite attack.
 If both attacks hit, she can immediately make one additional attack.</p>
 <p><strong><em>Bite.</em></strong> <em>Melee Weapon Attack:</em> +6 to hit, reach 5 ft., one willing creature, or a creature that is grappled by Volenta, incapacitated, or restrained. <em>Hit:</em> 6 (1d6 + 3) piercing damage plus 7 (2d6) necrotic damage.
 The target's hit point maximum is reduced by an amount equal to the necrotic damage taken, and Volenta regains hit points equal to that amount.
-The reduction lasts until the target finishes a long rest.
-The target dies if this effect reduces its hit point maximum to 0.</p>
+The target dies if this effect reduces its hit point maximum to 0.
+Each time the target finishes a long rest without being bitten again, it can roll one of its hit dice and add its Constitution modifier.
+The target’s maximum hit points increase by an amount equal to the result.
+(This increase can’t raise the target’s hit points above its original maximum.)</p>
 <p><strong><em>Claws.</em></strong> <em>Melee Weapon Attack:</em> +6 to hit, reach 5 ft., one creature. <em>Hit:</em> 8 (2d4 + 3) slashing damage.
 Instead of dealing damage, Volenta can grapple the target (escape DC 13).</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Leap.</em></strong> Volenta moves up to her speed without provoking opportunity attacks.
 As she does, she can replace 10 feet of movement with a 10-foot high jump.</p>
 <p><strong><em>Dislocate.</em></strong> Volenta dislocates her joints, automatically escaping any nonmagical restraints, such as manacles or a creature that has her grappled.</p>
 <h3>Reactions</h3>
+<p>Volenta can take up to three reactions per round, but only one per turn.
+If Volenta would lose her reactions, she loses one reaction instead.</p>
 <p><strong><em>Spit Blood.</em></strong> In response to taking damage from a melee attack, Volenta spits a wad of blood at the attacking creature's eyes, forcing it to make a DC 15 Dexterity saving throw.
 On a failure, the creature is blinded until the end of its next turn.</p>
 <p><strong><em>Aggress.</em></strong> In response to taking damage from an attack or spell, Volenta moves up to her speed toward a hostile creature she can see without provoking opportunity attacks.</p>
 <p><strong><em>Abscond.</em></strong> In response to escaping a grapple, Volenta uses her <strong><em>leap</em></strong> feature.</p>